 The peak drug user organisation in NSW, NUAA was formed in 1989 in the face of a growing HIV epidemic.
 A group of drug users, their friends, families and supporters established NUAA as an independent, user-driven community-based organisation.

 Funded primarily by the NSW Health Department, NUAA provides education, practical support, information and advocacy to users of illicit drugs, their friends, and allies.
 NUAA has often led the way in developing innovative approaches to peer education and community development, and has contributed to Australia having one of the lowest HIV rates amongst injecting drug users in the world.

 If you have any questions or concerns about the survey NUAA, please feel free to get in touch via our contact form.

-NUAA is to organising a Peers and Consumers Forum on September 5-6 at the NSW Teachers federation in Surry Hills.
+NUAA is organising a Peers and Consumers Forum on September 5-6 at the NSW Teachers federation in Surry Hills.
 The forum aims to celebrate the contribution of consumer and peer workers – either paid or voluntary – in New South Wales.
 Consumers and peers participate in a range of settings – AOD treatment services, needle and syringe programs, consumer groups – all are welcome to attend.
-You can find out more details (including about sponsoring the forum) HERE and fill out a form to apply to sponsor the forum HERE.
+Check out the draft program.
+Find out more at the forum site and register online